CHPGenetics/chpgenetics.github.io/content/home/recent news.md

  # CSS class.
  css_class = ""
 +++
+- 12/2024 Haoran Hu was awarded a two-year RAC graduate student fellowship from UPMC Children's Hospital of Pittsburgh.
-- 11/2024 Xueping's paper was published by [Briefings in Bioinformatics]([https://srfcure.org/disease-propogation-in-juvenile-sclerode](https://academic.oup.com/bib/article/25/6/bbae585/7900220).
+- 11/2024 Xueping's paper was published by [Briefings in Bioinformatics](https://academic.oup.com/bib/article/25/6/bbae585/7900220).
 - 10/2024 Chen Lab received a renewal from [Scleroderma Research Funding](https://srfcure.org/disease-propogation-in-juvenile-scleroderma/)(with Dr. Torok) to continue the study of spatial transcriptomics in pediatric scleroderma patients.
 - 9/2024 Dr. Chen joined the officers of Pittsburgh Chapter, American Association Society as Chapter Representative.
 - 8/2024 Haoran's paper was published by [Nature Communications](https://www.nature.com/articles/s41467-024-49448-x) and selected as a featured article.